itea/markless/README.md

       p "This is a " > strong "paragraphy"
         "."
       p
         """This is another paragraphy.
-In here, you can type " and ' without no need to escape it.
+In here, you can type " and ' with no need to escape it.
     And, it's multi-line.
         """